keyglee/frontend-interview-template/README.md

 docker compose up
 ```

-This will spin up the backend for the Postgres and the API that you can hit from your frontend.
+This will spin up the backend for the Postgres and the API that you can hit from your frontend app.

 ## Frontend